 - Looking at the Gray Bar test pattern, turn the screen voltage knob on the flyback transformer until:

-- the first bar is blackthe second bar is
+- the first bar is black

-- barely visible
+- the second bar is barely visible

+- the third bar is a dark gray

-- Note: The surrounding raster should also be black. - 10.
-When the requirements in step 9 are met, the screen voltage is set correctly.
+Note: The surrounding raster should also be black.

+10. When the requirements in step 10 are met, the screen voltage is set correctly.
 Proceed to the cutoff adjustment.